Mon - Fri (9:00am - 5:00pm)

 When considering gifting real estate, several key factors deserve your consideration.
 Firstly, you must assess the tax implications associated with gifting a gift, understanding potential liabilities concerning gift tax and estate tax impacts.
 Notably, the fair market value of the property may count against your lifetime gift tax exemption.

-Secondly, it’s crucial you understand the impact your gift will have on the recipient’s basis.
+Secondly, it is crucial you understand the impact your gift will have on the recipient’s basis.
 Inheriting your cost basis could significantly affect capital gains tax obligations if the recipient chooses to sell the property in the future.

-Now, if you’re considering long-term care or Medicaid planning, you need to be mindful of the Medicaid look-back period.
+Now, if you are considering long-term care or Medicaid planning, you need to be mindful of the Medicaid look-back period.
 In Texas, the look-back period is 60 months (5 years) before the Medicaid application date.
 This demands careful consideration before taking action.

 Moreover, clarity regarding existing mortgages or liens attached to the property is essential to avoid potential complications and ensure a smooth transfer process.